 What are options and how do you trade them?

-Discover the fundamentals of options trading and find out how to get started with options trading in Switzerland.
+Discover the fundamentals of options CFD trading, including: what are options, which markets you can trade, what moves options prices and how to get started with options CFD trading in SG.
 Choose from a range of expiries and trade on a breadth of markets when you trade options with us.

 What is options trading?